Turkey women's national ice hockey team: History

 The Turkish women team made its first appearance at the 2007 Women's World Championships Division IV tournament held between 26 March through 1 April in Miercurea Ciuc, Romania.

 Women's ice hockey sport in Turkey began in 2005 with the forming of women's clubs in Ankara.
 The first official competitions were a cup and a tournament held in 2006.
 The first women's ice hockey league started on 17 February 2007 with the participation of 6 teams from Ankara and one team from Kocaeli.

 The national team was selected following national team camps.
 The first team coach was Canadian Clive R. Tolley from Moose Jaw, Saskatchewan, who has assumed the head coach duties for the Turkish senior men's, juniors' (under 20) and espoir (under 18) teams for 4 years term with a trial period of January–June 2007.

+Tournament record

 Olympics

 The Turkey women's hockey team has never qualified for an Olympic tournament.